-General and administrative expenses increased \$3.0 million to \$6.5 million for the three months ended March 31, 2021 from \$3.5 million for three months ended March 31, 2020.
-The increase in general and administrative expenses was primarily due to an increase of \$2.9 million due to an increase in our employee headcount which was comprised of an increase in compensation and benefits costs of \$0.5 million and \$2.4 million in allocated stock-based compensation expense.
+General and administrative expenses increased by \$2.6 million to \$9.1 million for the three months ended March 31, 2022 from \$6.5 million for three months ended March 31, 2021.
+The increase in general and administrative expenses is primarily due to severance expenses of \$0.7 million, an increase in our employee headcount year over year of \$0.2 million, a \$1.0 million increase in allocated stock-based compensation expense, as well as an increase in insurance expenses of \$0.2 million, and an increase in legal, audit and tax expenses of \$0.5 million.